- Q: Is the FAA planning to use NextGen at O’Hare?

 - Q: What about the variability in the flight path?

 12. Q: Is the FAA planning to use NextGen at O’Hare?

-FAA Response: NextGen is an umbrella term for the ongoing, wide-ranging transformation of the United State's national airspace system (NAS).
+FAA Response: NextGen is an umbrella term for the ongoing, wide-ranging transformation of the United States’ national airspace system (NAS).
 At its most basic level, NextGen represents an evolution from a ground-based system of air traffic control to a satellite-based system of air traffic management.
 This evolution is vital to meeting future demand, and avoid to gridlock in the sky and at our nation's Airports.

 When fully implemented, NextGen will safely allow more aircraft to fly more closely together on more direct routes, reducing delays, and providing unprecedented benefits for the environment and the economy through reductions in carbon emissions, fuel consumption, and noise.
 NextGen implementation has started, and will include a series of technology improvements and changes across the country and throughout the aviation and aircraft industry.
-Its implementation will include O'Hare.

 10. Q: What streets do the O'Hare approaches line up with?